SimonbJohnson/Hayian-3W-Dashboard/README.md

 3W visualisation of the response to Typhoon Haiyan in the Philippines
 ==============

-A dc.js visualisation of 3W data
+A dc.js visualisation of 3W data.